filecoin-saturn/L1-node/integration/onion/README.md

 ## Updating

 For any update to work flawlessly, it's best to `docker compose down` first.
+Next, run `docker compuse up --build`, so any local changes are picked up.

-- To make sure you're running the latest nginx config and shim, make sure you merge main into this branch whenever there are updates.
-For this to work properly make sure you're booting the docker compose setup with `docker compuse up --build`.
+- To make sure you're running the latest L1 `nginx`/`shim`, make sure you merge main into this branch whenever there are updates.

+- Regarding `bifrost`:

+  - By default we're running a local version which assumes a relative path of `../../../../ipfs/bifrost-gateway` from this directory.

+  - If you want to run a pre-published bifrost-gateway image, uncomment the `image` key under the `bifrost` service and comment out the `build` and `context` keys.
+To update the image version just bump it on the `docker-compose.yml` file and restart.
+To reuse the local version just uncomment the aforementioned lines and comment out the `image` key.

 - As for making sure lassie is up to date, update the `LASSIE_VERSION` env vars on the `docker-compose.yml` file.

-- For updating Bifrost just bump its image version on the `docker-compose.yml` file.